-Barrington is a decidedly white-collar town, with fully 92.39% of the workforce employed in white-collar jobs, well above the national average.
+Barrington is a decidedly white-collar town, with fully 91.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Barrington is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Barrington who work in management occupations (15.29%), healthcare (12.90%), and teaching (11.96%).
+There are especially a lot of people living in Barrington who work in management occupations (15.40%), healthcare (12.46%), and sales jobs (10.50%).

 In addition, Barrington is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Barrington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Barrington is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Chinese and Spanish.